 '''

 The top-level key is the identifier of the pool, which can be

-any string of text and is being used by the bundles and applications
+\mbox{\tt\#} any string of text and is being used by the bundles and applications

+3

 to access that pool configuration.

 4

 5

+6

+7

+8

 Typically, those are fixed or need to be configured in the bundles

 that use this library.

-6

 When Java Security Manager support is enabled, files that are referenced

 in these configuration files must be in a directory that is already

-\mbox{\tt\#} whitelisted, or in a subdirectory thereof, such as
+whitelisted, or in a subdirectory thereof, such as

 10

 /opt/open-xchange/etc/

+11

 12

-\mbox{\tt\#} A good candidate would be something along the lines of
+A good candidate would be something along the lines of

 13

 /opt/open-xchange/etc/sql-files/

 15

-Otherwise, the filename or its directory must be put into a new .list
+\mbox{\tt\#} Otherwise, the filename or its directory must be put into a new .list

 16

 file in the folder

-17

 /opt/open-xchange/etc/security/

 18

 with e.g. the following content:

 19

 20

 file:/etc/trust.jks

 21

 22

 contact-whitelist-pool:

 23

 This is the name of the DataSource class provided by the JDBC driver.

+24

 Consult the documentation for your specific JDBC driver to get this class name, or see

 the table below.

 25

 Note XA data sources are not supported.
 XA requires a real transaction manager like

-bitronix.

 26

 Note that you do not need this property if you are using jdbcUrl for "old-school"

 DriverManager-based JDBC driver configuration.

+27

 Default: none

 28

 dataSourceClassName: com.mysql.jdbc.jdbc2.optional.MysqlDataSource

+29

 This property directs HikariCP to use "DriverManager-based" configuration.

 We feel that DataSource-based configuration (above) is superior for a variety of

 reasons (see below), but for many deployments there is little significant difference

-When using this property with "old" drivers, you may also need to set the
+\mbox{\tt\#} When using this property with "old" drivers, you may also need to set the

-31

 {\tt driverClassName\ property,\ but\ try\ it\ first\ without.}

 32

 Note that if this property is used, you may still use DataSource properties to

 configure your driver and is in fact recommended over driver parameters specified in

 the URL itself.

 33

 Default: none

+34

 jdbcUrl: jdbc:mysql://mysql.example.com

 This property sets the default authentication username used when obtaining Connections

+'''

+'''

 from the underlying driver.

 36

 Note that for DataSources this works in a very deterministic fashion by calling

 DataSource.getConnection(username, password) on the underlying DataSource.

+\mbox{\tt\#} However, for \bar{\mbox{\tt Driver-based}} configurations, every driver is different.

 37

-However, for Driver-based configurations, every driver is different.

 38

 In the case of Driver-based, HikariCP will use this username property to set a user

 property in the Properties passed to the driver's DriverManager.getConnection(

 jdbcUrl, props) call.

 39

 If this is not what you need, skip this method entirely and call addDataSourceProperty

-("username", \dots), for example.
+("username", ...), for example.

 40

 Default: none

+41

+username: user

+sets the password of the connection

+password: secret

 '''